Skip to main content

 RSSI Calibration

-The Calibrate button in unit settings lets you tune proximity distance accuracy for your facility's environment.
-Different construction materials (concrete, glass, steel) affect BLE signal propagation.
+The Calibrate button on each unit's card lets you tune proximity distance accuracy for your facility's environment.

 Running Calibration